-1) Vertical and temporal moving averages, wv and wt, are applied to minimize noise artefacts when computing the first and second derivative according to Eqs.
+1) Vertical and temporal moving averages, wv and wt, are applied to minimize noise artefacts when computing the first and second derivatives according to Eqs.
 1 and 2.
-These parameters are optimized for daytime and night-time separately, considering only one layer and not two as in Emeis et al. (2007), so reducing to one set of parameters needed per retrieval.
+These parameters are optimized for daytime and nighttime separately, considering only one layer and not two as in Emeis et al. (2007), so reducing to one set of parameters needed per retrieval.